docknetwork/dock-tutorials/blobs/README.md

 import { getPublicKeyFromKeyringPair } from '@docknetwork/sdk/utils/misc';
 ```

-We will also import some additional Polkadot helper methods to convert strings for blob storage.
-(TODO: IDEA: maybe we can remove need for this, and only use it internally for blob new and get. we can detect if value type is raw string and convert it)
+We will also need to import an additional Polkadot helper method to convert a Uint8 Array back to a string for this example.
 ```
-import { u8aToString, stringToHex } from '@polkadot/util';
+import { u8aToString } from '@polkadot/util';
 ```

 We also need to randomly generate a blob ID.
 Blob IDs have a fixed byte size, as defined in `DockBlobIdByteSize`.
 We can import it from the blob module like so: